 You can also embed a full base or table view within the base directly into a website—check out this support article on embeds.

-To share a whole base, click the "Share" button in the upper right-hand corner of the screen.
-Once there, click on the option "Create a shared link to the whole base" under the "Link sharing" header.
+To share a whole base, open up the base share dialog by clicking the Share button in the upper right-hand corner of the screen.

 When someone opens your share link, they’ll see something like this:

 The page for this share link is not publicly accessible through search engines.
 This link will also be "live," in the sense that anyone opening the link will see all your recent changes to the base.

 If you toggled the Allow viewers to copy the data in this base option, there will be a Copy base button visible that will allow anyone viewing your link to create copies of your base for themselves; if you left the box unchecked, there will not be a Copy base button and certain other sharing functions will be limited.
 For more on sharing permissions, please see the Data copying permissions section of this article.

 The viewer of the share link will not see any records that are hidden in this view.
 In the event that you change cell values, add records or fields, or otherwise change which fields and records are visible in the view, the link will automatically update in real time to show the most up-to-date version of the view.

 If you'd like to take extra precautions to ensure that the configurations of your view share links won't get accidentally changed (and you're on an Airtable Pro plan), you can lock the view being shared, which will prevent all collaborators from altering a view's configuration until it's been unlocked by someone with creator permissions.